apache/beam/website/www/site/content/en/blog/unit-testing-in-beam.md

    )
 ```

-Here is the corresponding unit test for the above example:
+This code shows the corresponding unit test for the previous example:

 ```python
 import unittest